Dr. Shirley's Web Courses

 AD 1947

-The UN proposes the establishment of Arab and Jewish States in Palestine;
+The UN proposed the establishment of Arab and Jewish States in Palestine;

 Discovery of the Dead Sea Scrolls at Qumran